 Doing workshops digitally is not just a trend.
 It is something very important for many companies as they face a lot of challenges during workshops.
 Often, people need to travel, which takes time, generates costs and is bad for the environment.

-IBV started experimenting and learning what is relevant for a successful digital workshop many years ago.
+IBV started experimenting and learning what is relevant to hold successful digital workshops many years ago.
 Nowadays, using cutting-edge technologies, the challenges can be mastered!

 It was our first digital workshop event in Switzerland and we are looking forward to doing it again.
 Have a look at the dates of our next digital workshops.